MLXIO

 Using Encryption and Access Controls

-Strong cryptographic and access control measures are essential to protect both training data and models at rest or in transit.
+Strong cryptographic and access control measures are essential to protect training data, model artifacts, pipelines, and inference endpoints.

 Key Practices

-• Secrets Handling: Never hardcode credentials or API keys in model files or deployment scripts ([NCSC]).
+• Secure secrets: Never hardcode credentials, tokens, or API keys in notebooks, model files, containers, or deployment scripts.

 Table: Core Access Control Measures